 Ms. Ross holds an Honours Baccalaureate in Science from the University of Waterloo as well as certificates in Change Management and Performance Development from the Professional Development Institute and Management for National Voluntary Sector Leaders at the Faculty of Management, McGill University.
 In 2017, Linda was the recipient of the 2017 YWCA Women of Distinction, Lifetime Achievement Award.

-Vanessa McCarthy, Gander.
-Vanessa is a lawyer in private practice with Rebecca Redmond MacLean Law Office PLC Inc. She completed both her Bachelor of Arts and LLB degrees with the University of New Brunswick in Fredericton, where she was involved in numerous organizations committed to equality and women’s rights.
+Vanessa McCarthy, Vice-President, is a lawyer in private practice with Rebecca Redmond MacLean Law Office PLC Inc. in Gander.
+She completed her Bachelor of Arts and LLB degrees with the University of New Brunswick in Fredericton, where she was involved in numerous organizations committed to equality and women’s rights.
 Vanessa worked and volunteered for many years with the Fredericton Sexual Assault Crisis Centre and later the Newfoundland and Labrador Sexual Assault Crisis and Prevention Centre.
-She has extensive experience screening and training volunteers for sexual assault crisis line work, as well as in presenting to volunteer and community groups on sexual assault, empowerment and healthy relationships.
-Vanessa is originally from Grand Falls-Windsor.
+She is actively involved with the Gander Women’s Centre and the Rotary Club of Gander.
+Vanessa is originally from Grand Falls-Windsor, and has lived in Gander since 2010.